neeraj-compchem/kappa2-N-O-Oxazolines_project/README.md

 # Packages requirements
-The following packages were present during code development in the Google Colab notebooks.
-To reproduce the results, it is recommended that you use the same versions.
+The following packages were present during code development in the Jupyter notebooks.
+It is recommended to use the same versions while reproducing the results.
 ```
 python = 3.12.4
 numpy = 1.26.4